KTH/devops-course/contributions/executable-tutorial/kalpet/README.md

     * Made the tutorial more modular, from 3 big steps to 9 smaller ones.
     * Removed the use of vim and instead used the file navigator feature.
     * Used more KataCoda features such as `Copy to editor` code and executable commands.
+    * Changed so that a user has to fork the repo to follow along to the tutorial

 ### Other improvements(From feedback)
 * Strengthen the link to DevOps.